 - The average age at onset was 16 (12 youngest) years.

 - The pain was most often sharp or stabbing and severe, lasting several seconds to several minutes.

 - Eleven experienced numbness and/or tingling in the neck/occiput following the pain.

 - Thirty-six had an accompanying tongue sensory disturbance and three a motor/posture disturbance; five had both.

-- Thirteen had other headaches, and four a family history of Neck-Tongue syndrome.
+- Thirteen had other headaches, and four had a family history of Neck-Tongue syndrome.

 - What does this mean?
 Underdeveloped weakened ligaments cause dislocations.

 - “Atlantoaxial joint instability is the abnormal, excessive movement of the joint between the atlas (C1) and axis (C2) vertebrae in the cervical neck.
 This junction is a unique junction in the cervical spine as the C1 and C2 are not shaped like cervical vertebrae.
 They are more flattened so as to serve as a platform to hold the head up.
 The bundles of ligaments are strong bands that provide strength and stability while allowing the flexibility of head movement and allow unimpeded access of blood vessels that travel through them to the brain.
 To make the connection between Atlantoaxial instability and Neck-Tongue Syndrome, please see my article on Atlantoaxial instability.

 - “ligamentous laxity during growth and development may facilitate transient subluxation of the lateral atlantoaxial joint with sudden head-turning.”